englercj/lttp/README.md

 When the project gets more stable I will host a playable version on GitHub Pages, but for now you need to build manually.

-This project uses [node](https://nodejs.org/) for building and [git-lfs](https://git-lfs.github.com/) for managing binary files in the project.
+This project uses [node](https://nodejs.org/) for building and [git-lfs](https://git-lfs.github.com/) for managing binary files.
 You will need to install both to work on this project.

 After you have the dependencies above installed, clone this repository.
-If you already cloned this repository before installing git-lfs you can get the binary files by using `git lfs pull` to update your local binary files.
+If you already cloned this repository before installing git-lfs you can get the binary files by using `git lfs pull` after you have it installed properly.

 Once you have the repostiory cloned, you can install dependencies and run the development server: